Syahrian Abimanyu: International career

 In 2018, Abimanyu represented the Indonesia U-19, in the 2018 AFC U-19 Championship.
 He also played for the Indonesia team that won silver in the 2019 Southeast Asian Games.
-He received a call to join the senior Indonesian national football team in May 2021.
+He received a call up to the senior Indonesia national football team in May 2021.
 He earned his first senior cap in a 25 May 2021 friendly match in Dubai against Afghanistan.

-On 26 December 2022, Abimanyu scored his first goal for the national team, against Brunei at the 2022 AFF Championship tournament.
+On 26 December 2022, Abimanyu scored his first goal for the national team, against Brunei in the 2022 AFF Championship tournament.